Award: Boehringer Ingelheim is Global Top Employer 2022

 During the pandemic, the organization's well-established flexible work arrangements have empowered employees to actively adapt their work to health protection requirements, and to ensure business continuity.
 This also applies for virtual onboarding processes for which the company established concepts for new employees working from home.
 Another point highlighted by the jury refers to the ethical, inclusive approach to corporate decisions and a clear focus on the transfer and application of company values.
 The family business also takes care of individual development opportunities through tailor-made education and training programs throughout the employee's working life.

-In addition, as part of Boehringer Ingelheim Thailand's values to care for the community, the organization donated THB 1 million to help meet critical needs in response to COVID-19.
-Ten non-profit organizations were selected, which included Ramathibodi Foundation, Chaipattana Foundation and Save Elephant Foundation.
+In addition, as part of Boehringer Ingelheim Indonesia's values to care for the community, the company donated to non-profit organizations such as the Indonesian Red Cross Society and Asosiasi Pengusaha Indonesia (APINDO).
+These donations helped to meet critical needs in the community, as a response to COVID-19.

-"I am very proud and honored to be certified as a Top Employer company for the 4th consecutive year.
-It is a great recognition of all our efforts towards our people development, growth, and well-being.
-I strongly believe that the development and growth of our employees is the basis for a solid and stable high performing organization.
-We will keep our commitment towards a workplace where we value diversity & inclusion, with open collaboration to deliver innovative solutions to transform the lives of patients and animals in the country," said Rodrigo Lau, General Manager of Boehringer Ingelheim Thailand.
+"For the 3rd year in a row, PT Boehringer Ingelheim Indonesia has achieved the Top Employer Award.
+We are proud of how the management and our employees have handled the big change in 2021 for our Human Pharma division.
+This is a true testament of living the company values of trust, respect, empathy and passion.
+Despite the ongoing pandemic, Boehringer Ingelheim continues to put our people first by prioritizing everyone's safety and good health.
+We remain committed in keeping our employees engaged for their well-being and increased productivity," said Cyndy Galimpin, President Director of Boehringer Ingelheim Indonesia.

 As a research-driven pharmaceutical company, Boehringer Ingelheim is committed to create value in areas of unmet medical need and engage with communities and society to change lives for the better.
 This has recently been exemplified through the extension of Boehringer Ingelheim's initiative Making More Health (MMH) called "Boehringer Ingelheim Social Engagements" with a funding of EUR 50 million.